 The Standard Map Set is a collection of community-level planning maps RPC produces for all member communities*.
 Since the early 2000s, RPC has produced two iterations of standard map set with the most recent being released in early 2016.
 These maps are scaled to the community level, cover multiple topics and data sets, and the most commonly requested maps.

 * The Town of Raymond joined the RPC region in November 2016.
-RPC will be posting a standard map set for Raymond in 2017.
+RPC will be posting a standard map set for Raymond in the near future..

 Standard Maps By Topic

-*Standard Maps are still being uploaded, expect a completed list by 4/30/2016. *Danville and Salem are non-member communities. *In some instances a map may not be applicable in a given community and is thus omitted from the list below. *Maps are designed for 24"x36" form, scales may look large on-screen.
+*Danville is not a member community. *In some instances a map may not be applicable in a given community and is thus omitted from the list below.
+Maps are designed for 24"x36" form, scales may look large on-screen.